uptudev/forestry/README.md

 ./build.sh
 ```

 The `./build.sh` script will prompt the user whether they want to install the library to the system.
-If the user chooses to install the library, the script will copy the files to subdirectories of `/usr/local/` by default.
+If the user chooses to install the library, the script will copy the files to subdirectories of `/usr/local/` (\*NIX/BSD) or `C:\Program Files\forestry\` (Windows) by default.

 Once the library is installed, you can include the header file in your project and link the library as follows: